 - Your sales: Your business doesn’t have a robust sales pipeline or a process for prospects that a sales team can manage, so when you’re away, new business dries up.
 Begin to streamline and standardize what you offer, then hire salespeople to sell your solutions.
 If you can’t teach a good salesperson how to sell your solutions, then chances are the solutions are too complex or customized and will be difficult to scale, keeping you stuck in the owner’s trap.

-There’s another critical aspect of the owner’s trap: we work so hard we grow to resent our business.
+Another critical aspect of the owner’s trap is that we work so hard we grow to resent our business.
 When this happens, we may start treating our business like an ATM instead of an asset.
 We take money out to fund our lifestyle, thinking we deserve it.
 Or we try to escape the business by “buffering” with food, alcohol, Netflix, etc.

 How to Escape